apache/www-site/content/dev/pmc.md

 under section "[7 G. Amend the Procedure for PMC Membership Changes](https://whimsy.apache.org/board/minutes/PMC_Membership_Change_Process.html)".

 **Do NOT** send an unconditional invite to the potential member before the 72 hour [NOTICE] period has expired!
-It would be very awkward if the invite has to be withdrawn if the board objects to it.
+It would be very awkward if the board objects to the invitation and you have to withdraw it.

-The PMC Chair, or any other
+The PMC Chair or any other
 PMC member can send this notification if they include a link to the formal PMC decision or a vote thread on their private@ list.

-**Ensure the PMC private list is copied - but do not Cc the potential member**.
+**Ensure the PMC private list is copied - but do not CC the potential member**.
 For example:

 ```